GammaBurst101/GammaClock/README.md

 This desktop app is developed by me to learn how to develop GUI in Java using the Swing package.

-The app is currently under development.
+The app has completed development.
+You may download it from: https://bit.ly/2F0uPjz

 The following are simple details regarding this application: